-Those who navigate the chaos often work on developing a high level of consistency in order to achieve a specific goal.
+Those who navigate the chaos and practice the art of living well often work on developing a high level of consistency in order to achieve a specific goal.
 Perfecting a specific art form, accomplishing a significant goal, or completing an extreme sport such as mountain climbing are three common areas where consistency remains critical to success.
 The journey to the South Pole and the Seinfeld Strategy are two such examples that demonstrate the value of consistency when working towards a goal.

 In January 1912, both Roald Amundsen and Robert Falcon Scott reached the South Pole within a month of each other leading separate teams.
 Consistency played an important part in this historic event.
 But while Scott and his four companions died on the return journey Amundsen's party returned without loss of life.
 Each team used a different approach for their journey.